-- a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - a set of external clients working in command line interface, - a web GUI as a plugin for the phpPgAdmin tool, or an independent web application, Emaj_web.
+- a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - a set of external clients working in command line interface, - a web GUI, Emaj_web.

 The external clients and the GUI call the functions of the emaj extension.